Official websites use .mil

 Open 9 a.m. to 5 p.m. seven days a week.

-This summer, the National Museum of the United States Air Force will be offering free beginner-level rocketry camps for students having completed grades 5 or 6.
-All camps are the same in content and activity.
+This summer, the National Museum of the United States Air Force will offer free beginner-level rocketry camps for students having completed grades 5 or 6.
+All three camps are the same in content and activity.

-During these camps, students will be learning the basics of rocketry principles while having fun building their own model rockets.
+During these camps, students will learn the basics of rocketry principles while having fun building their own model rockets.
 All the necessary supplies for these free camps will be provided.
-Camp t-shirts are available while supplies last.
 The camps will not include a launch, but information will be provided for when and how the students will be able to launch their rockets locally at a later date.
-Materials required to launch their rockets will be provided at that location at that time.
+Materials required for launching their rockets will be provided at that location at that time.

 Some materials for the program are being provided through the generosity of the Air Force Museum Foundation, Inc. (Federal endorsement is not implied).

 All visitors may be screened with a metal detector upon entry.
 In addition all bags are subject to search and may be placed through an X-Ray machine.
 Weapons are not permitted including pocket knives and firearms, to include conceal carry and other dangerous weapons.

 - Food and Soda Drinks